xunholy/k8s-istio-gateway-service-operator/README.md

 ```

 Update the [operator.yaml](gatewayservice-operator/deploy/operator.yaml) manifest to use the built image name.

+Note: If you do **NOT** have a ingress and/or egress gateway object the following CRD's will not work as expected.
+To deploy a Gateway object please review [gateway.yaml](gatewayservice-operator/example/gateway.yaml) as an example.

 Deploy CRDs to a Kubernetes cluster to extend the API server and create the required objects